Control of uniflagellar soft robots at low Reynolds number using buckling instability: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{hanks} to recent advances in MEMS technology, design, fabrication, and control of millimeter and submillimeter sized robots have received numerous attention with particular emphasis on biomedical applications \cite{app_Ornes, surgery_Taylor, drug_Nelson, prop_small, prop_Nain}.
+Thanks to the recent advances in MEMS technology, design, fabrication, and control of millimeter and sub-millimeter size robots have received numerous attention with particular emphasis on biomedical applications \cite{Mukherjee_1, Mukherjee_2, app_Ornes, surgery_Taylor, drug_Nelson, prop_small, prop_Nain}.
 Inspired by the motion of microorganisms in fluid, a number of these works have focused on design of bio-inspired robots for the eventual purpose of placing them inside biological systems to perform non-invasive (or minimally invasive) tasks such as drug/cargo delivery \cite{drug_Li, drug_Nelson, drug_Fusco, cargo_Medina}, surgery \cite{surgery_Edd, surgery_Taylor}, targeted therapy \cite{app_Ornes}, material removal \cite{drug_Nelson}, and imaging \cite{image_Nelson}.
-The majority of these works are centered around efficient fabrication and propulsion mechanism of micro-robots \cite{prop_Pak, prop_Ghosh, prop_Abbot, prop_small, prop_Nain, prop_Magdanz, prop_Bell}, while others focus on characterization of motion dynamics of microorganisms and its relevance to efficient control of micro-robots \cite{drug_Li, ctrl_Nour, ctrl_Lobaton}.
+The majority of these works are centered around efficient fabrication and propulsion mechanism of micro-robots \cite{prop_Pak, prop_Ghosh, prop_Abbot, prop_small, prop_Nain, prop_Magdanz, prop_Bell}; notable among them are traveling wave propulsion \cite{wave_Behkam, distributed}, chemically powered propulsion \cite{chem}, magnetic field \cite{prop_Ghosh, prop_Nain, drug_Nelson, image_Nelson, prop_small, prop_Abbot, prop_Pak, drug_Li, ctrl_Nour, magnet_Kim, prop_Bell, prop_Magdanz, 2D}, and electric field \cite{electric_Osada}.
+Others have focused on the characterization of motion dynamics of microorganisms and its relevance to efficient control of micro-robots \cite{drug_Li, ctrl_Nour, ctrl_Lobaton}.

-A variety of propulsion mechanisms, and subsequently their dynamics and control analyses, have been utilized by researchers.
-Notable among them are traveling wave propulsion \cite{wave_Behkam, distributed}, chemically powered propulsion \cite{chem}, magnetic field \cite{prop_Ghosh, prop_Nain, drug_Nelson, image_Nelson, prop_small, prop_Abbot, prop_Pak, drug_Li, ctrl_Nour, magnet_Kim, prop_Bell, prop_Magdanz, 2D}, and electric field \cite{electric_Osada}.
-The vast majority of these works study the design of micro-robots in conjunction with their proposed propulsion mechanisms.
-In some of these studies, the primary focus is on the development of efficient power source for micro/nano motors \cite{chem} which is not the topic of the present paper,